perracodex/kopapi/.wiki/03-internals/03-type-introspection.md

             - Creates a local type argument bindings, mapping generic type parameters to actual types.
             - Merges the local map with any inherited type argument bindings.
             - Traverses each property of the generic type:
-                - Uses the `TypeInspector` to traverse property types, substituting type parameters as necessary.
+                - Uses the `TypeIntrospector` to traverse property types, substituting type parameters as necessary.
             - Constructs the schema for the generic type.
             - Adds the schema to the cache.
         - Returns the schema or a reference to it.